AY2425S2-CS2103T-T11-1/tp/docs/DeveloperGuide.md

 <img src="images/LogicClassDiagram.png" width="550"/>

-The sequence diagram below illustrates the interactions within the `Logic` component, taking `execute("delete 1")` API call as an example.
+The sequence diagram below illustrates the interactions within the `Logic` component, taking `execute("edit 2 y/2")` API call as an example.

 ![Interactions Inside the Logic Component for the `edit 2 y/2` Command](images/EditSequenceDiagram.png)

 {: .note }
-> The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.
+> The lifeline for `EditCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline continues till the end of diagram.

 How the `Logic` component works: